Your Property Tax Statement

 Reading Your Tax Statement

-The top of the tax statement shows the TAG (tax district) in which the property is located and the property’s PIN (formerly known as the schedule number).
+The top of the tax statement shows the TAG (tax district) in which the property is located and the property’s Parcel Identification Number (PIN - formerly known as the Schedule Number).
 The taxing authorities that levy taxes on the property are listed individually, along with their mill levy and dollar amount and the total computed tax amounts.
 The assessed and actual value of the property, as determined by the assessor's office, is also provided.

 The bottom section of the document should be detached and returned with your payment.
 View a sample Tax Statement for clarification.